Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Storage.SecureTransfer.md

 When _secure transfer required_ is enabled,
 attempts to connect to storage using HTTP or unencrypted SMB connections are rejected.

+Storage Accounts that are deployed with a newer API version will have this option enabled by default.
+However, this does not prevent the option from being disabled.

 ## RECOMMENDATION

 Storage accounts should only accept secure traffic.